baymac/baymac.github.io/_posts/2019-06-01-the-commencement-of-coding-period.md

 ![gitlab-token-creator](/assets/2019-06-01-the-commencement-of-coding-period/gitlab-token-creator.png)
 `GitLab Personal Access Token Creator`

 3) `Use of groovy instead of jelly` - I preferred using `groovy` to write all the UI elements over `jelly`.
-This is because it felt more readable and groovy is a language that is also used in many other fields in Java development so I will get a chance to learn about it.
+This is because it felt more readable and groovy is a language that is highly flexible language and used in a lot of ways in Java development e.g. gradle, jenkinsfile etc. So I think this will be an opportunity to get started.
 Although it comes down to your personal preference.

 4) `Detect only credentials that belongs our plugin` - This is a small bug that I discovered in Gitea Plugin.
 When the function calls the credentials plugin to fill the credentials items in the credentialsId list box, it passes a matcher for the authentication interface to find matches which leads to discovery other plugin's credentials implemented a similar interface.
 It should rather be pass a matcher to check if it is the credentials belong to our implementation class.